-Trauma survivors with PTSD often experience problems in their intimate and family relationships or close friendships.
-PTSD involves symptoms that interfere with trust, emotional closeness, communication, responsible assertiveness, and effective problem solving:
+According to the National Center for PTSD (2018), trauma survivors with post-traumatic stress disorder (PTSD) often experience problems in their intimate and family relationships or close friendships.
+PTSD involves symptoms that interfere with trust, emotional closeness, communication, responsible assertiveness, and effective problem solving.
+These problems might include:

 - Loss of interest in social or sexual activities, and feeling distant from others, as well as feeling emotionally numb.
 Partners, friends or family members may feel hurt, alienated, or discouraged, and then become angry or distant toward the survivor.

 - Feeling irritable, on-guard, easily startled, worried, or anxious may lead survivors to be unable to relax, socialize, or be intimate without being tense or demanding.
 Significant others may feel pressured, tense, and controlled as a result.